4d/docs/docs/API/signalClass.md

 A signal is a shared object that must be passed as a parameter to commands that call or create workers or processes.

-It contains the following built-in methods and properties:
+A `4D.Signal` object contains the following built-in methods and properties:

 - [`.wait()`](#wait)
 - [`.trigger()`](#trigger)
 - [`.signaled`](#signaled)
 - [`.description`](#description).

-Any worker/process calling the `.wait( )` method will suspend its execution until the `.signaled` property is true.
+Any worker/process calling the `.wait()` method will suspend its execution until the `.signaled` property is true.
 While waiting for a signal, the calling process does not use any CPU.
 This can be very interesting for performance in multiprocess applications.
-The `.signaled` property becomes true when any worker/process calls the `.trigger( )` method.
+The `.signaled` property becomes true when any worker/process calls the `.trigger()` method.

-Note that to avoid blocking situations, the `.wait( )` can also return after a defined timeout has been reached.
+Note that to avoid blocking situations, the `.wait()` can also return after a defined timeout has been reached.

 Signal objects are created with the [New signal](#new-signal) command.